somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 1. __Parse__: Receiving messages over the wire and processing them with parsers.
 2. __Digest__: Building segment files and buffering data for real-time queries.
-3. __Archive__: Replicating the segments files to designated nodes and processing historical queries.
+3. __Archive__: Replicating the segment files to designated nodes and processing historical queries.

-These phases may handled by different nodes in a Humio cluster, or a single node can take part in any combination of the three.
+These phases may be handled by different nodes in a Humio cluster, or any single node can take part in any combination of the three.
 Sometimes you may want to specialize certain nodes with higher CPUs or RAM to tune performance.